Writing about people, place, journeys.

 In 2023, I launched a podcast on the art of travel, Gone to Timbuktu.
 This was partly to give my reading and critical appreciation of other people’s work more structure.

-I’m influenced by the works of Laura Beatty, Gary Snyder, W.G.
-Sebald, Ryszard Kapuscinski, Bruce Chatwin, Sven Lindquist, and Freya Stark.
+I’m influenced by the works of Laura Beatty, Abdulrazak Gurnah, W.G.
+Sebald, Ryszard Kapuscinski, Sven Lindquist, and Freya Stark.
 I’m also interested by artist collaborations, such as W.H.
 Auden and Louis MacNeice, and John Steinbeck and Robert Capa.

-I love photography, especially the work of Michael Turek, Emile Ducke, Alistair Taylor-Young, and Richard Mosse.
+I love photography, especially the work of Michael Turek, Emile Ducke and Richard Mosse.

 I’m committed to mentoring young writers and teach occasional masterclasses and workshops.
-I’ve contributed to creative writing courses at both Oxford and Cambridge Universities.
+I’ve contributed to creative writing courses at both Oxford and Cambridge Universities, and a co-led a residential teaching week for Arvon.
 I focus on what makes an author authentic in relation to their subject — a frame of thought partly derived from an essay I admire: Why I Write, by George Orwell.

 Books, podcasts and articles